Random Models and the Guarded Fragment: Introduction

 \section{Introduction}

 In this work we consider First-Order Logic~(\FO{}) without function symbols of positive arity.
 The Guarded Fragment~(\GF{}) is a fragment of \FO{} in which quantifiers are relativised by atomic formulas.
-Syntactically, this requirement is realised by restricting quantification to the forms:
+Syntactically, \GF{} is obtained by restricting quantification to the forms:

 where $\gamma(\xs,\ys)$ is an atomic formula, called a \emph{guard}, mentioning all variables in $\xs$ and $\ys$.

 For example, the following sentence, describing a professor--student scenario, is in \GF{}: